-Are you barking up the wrong trees?
+Are you barking up the right trees?

 Don’t make that Big mistake.

-No one wants to be spammed or to receive a “Dear Sir/Madam” email.
+No one wants to be spammed or to receive a generic “Dear Sir/Madam” email.
 Or to get a pitch from someone who clearly hasn’t bothered to read about their series.

 Ask your mentors and colleagues for suggestions.
 And read the local arts calendar listings to find additional series and performance spaces.
 Get to know the area’s concert series and keep tabs on what they’re up to.

 Barbara Raney, who managed Epic Brass for many years, recommends that emerging artists “approach smaller series with smaller budgets and make them an offer they can’t refuse!
 Practice six degrees of separation: if you want to get to a series, plot a course through the people you know and the people your people know.
 Your message is more compelling when you can say something like, ‘Jim Barker suggested I contact you . . .’ ”

-Start with the people you know.
+Tip #3: Start with the people you know

 A couple of my clients, when they were first starting to book their own concerts, made a list of friends and colleagues who lived in other cities.
 People they thought would be open and willing to help.
 My clients asked these people if they knew of venues or had connections to places where they might perform.

-Here’s to your forward motion,
+Here’s to your better booking!